Tips for PHP Security

 4. Maintain PHP Code

-PHP is constantly being improved upon, and with each new version comes added security improvements.
+PHP is constantly being improved upon, and with each new version comes added PHP application security improvements.
 For this reason, it’s in your best interest to update to the latest version of PHP for your PHP security.
 Using an older version means you’ll stop receiving support over time — typically after three years — and you won’t be able to apply critical security patches and bug fixes to your application.

 As mentioned earlier, code written within PHP is inherently vulnerable; there is always a door for a hacker with enough time, money, and resources to find their way in.
 This means your code must be as bulletproof as possible.
 With version updates come required changes to your code that add layers of protection and reduce the chance of an attack.